Lisa2626/Fantasio/README.md

 `Fantasio/auto.py`

-To normalize automaticly only the flux you used in the interactive.
+Use this to automatically normalize only the flux you selected during the interactive session (e.g., only A).
 If you normalized the flux A, you can run auto.py and normalize only A. (if you want the flux B and AB to be normalized with the same parameters run automatic.py).

 `Fantasio/inter.py`

+This script allows you to compare normalization parameters across different fluxes (A, B, AB).
-To check if the normalization changes between flux A, B and AB, this will plot the parameters saved in the _params_norm.fits file and visualed them with another param flux.
+It will plot the parameters saved in _params_norm.fits and let you visualize the differences.

 - Improvements:

-Two improvements needs to be make: if you reset at order n but you click on the selected button at order n-1 it is a problem, second you cannot reset two regions so be careful to check before adding another region to be selected because the reset button only work one time per order for now, this has to be improve.
+Improvements that need to be implemented:

+1) Reset behavior across orders:
+If you click the "Reset" button while on order n, but had previously selected a region on order n–1, it can cause unexpected behavior.
+This needs to be fixed so that resets only affect the currently selected order.

+2) Limited reset functionality:
+Currently, the "Reset" button only undoes the last region selection within a given order.
+If you select multiple regions, you won’t be able to reset all of them—only the most recent one.
+Therefore, be careful when selecting multiple regions, as only the last selection can be undone for now.
+This limitation will be addressed in a future update.